‘Dragon Ball Super’ Episode 86 Preview Shows Android 17 Standing Up To SSJB Goku, Fans Are Up In Arms

 As this week’s episode aired, however, fans of the long-running anime franchise have noted that the preview for Dragon Ball Super Episode 86 was rather off.
 According to numerous fans in online forums such as Reddit, the teaser for Ep 86, which showed Android 17 going head-to-head with SSJB Goku, was just downright ridiculous.
 After all the character, while powerful in his own right, could not possibly put up a fight against the Saiyan’s most second-most powerful transformation.
 At least, that is what classic logic appeared to dictate.

-If the scenes in the DBS Episode 86 preview were any indication, however, it seems that the Android would be holding his own pretty well against the Saiyan’s attacks.
+If the scenes in the Dragon Ball Super Episode 86 preview were any indication, however, it seems that the Android would be holding his own pretty well against the Saiyan’s attacks.
 This, unsurprisingly, has managed to aggravate numerous fans of the franchise.
 Many felt that Goku’s SSJB form has begun to get so nerfed, it was hardly relevant anymore.

 Over the last few episodes, SSJB Goku battled with Krillin and his wife, Android 18 while in his SSJB form.
 During the battle, the pair was able to hold him off, including the Saiyan’s massive energy attack.
 During the Omni-King’s pre-tournament match, SSJB was also just enough to hold off Toppo of Universe 11.
 Considering that Super Saiyan Blue was supposed to be the most powerful transformation that the fighter has reached so far, the fact that even fighters such as Krillin, and now, Android 17, would be able to pose a challenge to it practically means that Goku has either been nerfed, or everyone else must have gotten an unexplainable power-up.
 Ironically, this has not sat very well with longtime fans of the franchise, with many calling out Toei Animation for allowing such a disregard for power levels to take place in the anime.